ZEJIA-LIU/web-softwaretools-plain/report/Background.md

 Q6:

-   choice                                    percentage chose
    a.
-Search bar	                           15/20
+Search bar(percentage chose: 15/20)

    b.
-Picture presenting	                  20/20
+Picture presenting(percentage chose: 20/20)

    c.
-Filtering of available items        	12/20
+Filtering of available items(percentage chose: 12/20)

    d.
-Bookmark favorite items             	14/20
+Bookmark favorite items(percentage chose: 14/20)

 According to this data, our group plan to add all these features to our webpage.

+Q7:

-Q7: Other features: Shopping basket, rank according to price.
+   Other features: Shopping basket, rank according to price.

-   choice                                    percentage chose
    a.
-Popularity according to past sales	   8/20
+Popularity according to past sales(percentage chose: 8/20)

    b.
-Pets characteristics	                  12/20
+Pets characteristics(percentage chose: 12/20)

    c.
-Photos	                              18/20
+Photos(percentage chose: 18/20)

    d.
-Others                                 Health condition, breeding info, price, age……
+Others(percentage chose: Health condition, breeding info, price, age……)

 #### Design of the website